CEO-CGS/terraformConftest/README.md

 A small CI/CD pipeline in Github Actions that create an AKS, and has a test for the terraform.
 The errors are stored in the error folder.

-**(The actions workflows themeselves do not work since I have not added the proper secrets to GitHub secrets on purpose)**
+**The actions workflows in this public version of the repo do not work themeselves do not work since I have disabled running actions workflows for security reasons.
+(The code here works fine though with actions enabled and after inputting secrets to GitHub Secrets)**

 ### Future Developement